Angel Investor Tax Credit

 In 2018, MassNextGen launched with one goal in mind, to shift the paradigm to build a diverse ecosystem with equal representation.
 With the support from sponsors like Takeda, King Street Properties, Sanofi, Johnson & Johnson Innovation, Mintz, Mission BioCapital, and LabCentral Ignite, MassNextGen launched as a five year commitment to ensure greater gender parity in the next generation of life science entrepreneurs.

-In the first four years, the MLSC deployed more than $2 million in funding to women entrepreneurs and provided over 200 hours of coaching from the elite executive mentoring/coaching network.
+In the first six years, the MLSC deployed more than $2.5 million in funding to women entrepreneurs and provided over 200 hours of coaching from the elite executive mentoring/coaching network.

-Now with 26 companies in the MassNextGen portfolio, the MLSC funding combined with executive coaching and business mentorship have proven invaluable for these women entrepreneurs in building their teams and progressing forward with new opportunities.
+Now with 35 companies in the MassNextGen portfolio, the MLSC funding combined with executive coaching and business mentorship have proven invaluable for these underrepresented entrepreneurs in building their teams and progressing forward with new opportunities.
 The program continues to see tremendous success from previous awardees, including:

 Connect with us to Learn More